Game of Thrones in Iceland

 GET THE INSIDE SCOOP

 These are just a few of the highlights on the Gray Line Iceland Game of Thrones tour but what takes this experience to this next level are the Gray Line guides, who are among Iceland’s finest GoT fans, including a former extra on the show.
-Their stories from the set really let you step into the world of Westeros in a whole new way as you visit these iconic filming locations.
+Their stories from the set let you step into the world of Westeros in a whole new way as you visit these iconic filming locations.
 Winter is coming… so book your tickets now!